idimitriadis0/TranslateOnLinux/docs/index.md

 **Cost:** Free (registration recommended).
 **Reviews:** [Proz](https://www.proz.com/software-comparison-tool/tool/matecat/134), [G2Crowd](https://www.g2crowd.com/products/matecat/reviews).

-The completely open source version can also be [installed offline or in a VM](https://site.matecat.com/installation-guide/), and the open sourced [MateCat filters](https://github.com/matecat/MateCat-Filters/) are freely available too.
+The completely open source version of the webserver can also be [installed offline](https://site.matecat.com/installation-guide/), and the open sourced [MateCat filters](https://github.com/matecat/MateCat-Filters/) are freely available too. <!-- The .ova VirtualBox VM file is no longer available. -->

 **Warning:** By default, MateCat stores your translated segments in the public MyMemory TM.
 To make sure this does not happen unwillingly, create a private TM resource: In the Project creation page, click on Settings (Alternatively, in the TM and glossary field, expand the drop-down menu and select Create resource).
 Click on + New resource button in the opened dialog.
 Give the TM an optional name.
 Hit Confirm.
 You will see that “MyMemory: Collaborative translation memory” resource is Enabled for Lookup, but not set to be Updated anymore.
 That way, translated segments will only be stored in your private resources.

+**Warning:** Matecat only officially supports Chrome/Chromium and will go out of its way to block your access if you're using a different browser.
+It is possible to use it with other browsers such as Firefox by switching your user agent, but speed/performance might be slightly worse.

 ## Smartcat

 [Smarcat](https://smartcat.ai/) is an intuitive, feature-rich computer-assisted translation web app.
 It provides a full set of translation automation technologies for companies and translators and makes it easy for them to connect and collaborate.

+It directly integrates with Paypal and Payoneer as well as local and international wire transfer.
+A Marketplace section is available for seeking translation jobs (though often low-payed as it allows for values below 1 cent), which can then allow for direct referrals.

 **Supported formats**: [file formats](https://www.smartcat.ai/corp-features/).
 **Support and manual:** [Documentation and support](https://help.smartcat.ai/hc/en-us).